louazz/port-forwarding/README.md

 # port-forwarding
-The code below shows the implementation of a client-server TCP communication using port forwarding
+The code below shows the implementation of a client-server TCP communication using port forwarding.

 ## Requirements:
  - Python 3